Pyrearinus candelarius

-Pyrearinus candelarius is a species of click beetle (family Elateridae).
+Pyrearinus candelarius is a species of click beetle in the family Elateridae.

 Description

 The basic coloration is dark brown.
 The eyes are large and the pronotum is yellowish or pale brown, with a blackish area in the middle and small backward-pointing teeth.
 These beetles are bioluminescent by means of two luminescent light organs at the posterior corners of the prothorax, emitting green light, and a large abdominal area on the first segment, emitting yellow light.
-They do not flash, they emit light continuously.
-Eggs and pupae are bioluminescent too.
+They emit light continuously and do not flash.
+The eggs and pupae are also bioluminescent.

 Distribution

 This species can be found in Argentina and Brazil.